bo-rc/IRL-lab-management/FAA_Remote_Pilot.md

 * unless COW

 sUAS operation OK in twilight if equipped with anti-collision light visible from 3 statute miles.
-* 1.15 statute miles = 1 mile
+* 1.15 statute miles = 1 nautical mile
 * momentary intensity reachs 3 statute miles

 ## 1.6 Visibility and cloud clearance requirement

-_station visibility_ (on exam): 3 statute miles
+_station visibility_ (on exam): no less than 3 statute miles _UAS obstables_ (on exam):
-_UAS obstables_ (on exam): 500ft below cloud and 2000ft horizontally from the cloud
+* avoid the cloud: 500ft below cloud and 2000ft horizontally from the cloud

-keep visual line of sight.

-momentary vision aid allowed.
+keep visual line of sight: momentary vision aid allowed.

 ## 1.7 Maxmum speed and altitute